yuloh/blog/content/posts/protobuf-php-services.md

 The service implements a method for each `rpc` we defined in the proto.
 The contract defined in the proto file is enforced by the generated interface.

-## HTTP Server
+# A Simple HTTP Server

 Let's test our service by making it available over HTTP.
 Our HTTP script will check if the path is `/add` or `/subtract`.  if so it will deserialize the request, call the service, and return the serialized reply.
-Save this to `public/index.php` and boot the built in webserver.
+Save this to `public/index.php`.

 A protocol buffer can be serialized to text, JSON, or an efficient binary format.
 You should always prefer the binary format for production.
 Not just for efficiency but also because it allows you to benefit from protobuf's backwards and forwards compatibility.